-Former post-docs ZHAO Yu and LEI Yu brought research capacities in bottom-up emission inventories to the China Project, and their application in analyses of environmental impacts of emission trends and controls (Zhao et al. 2014; Zhao et al. 2013a; Zhao et al. 2013b; Zhao et al. 2013c; Lei et al. 2013a; Lei 2013b; Zhao et al. 2012a; Zhao et al. 2012b; Lei et al. 2011a; Lei et al. 2011b; Zhao et al. 2011a; Zhao et al. 2011b; Zhao et al. 2011c; Zhao et al. 2010).
-Zhao continues to lead research in the China Project as a professor in the School of Environment, Nanjing University, and Lei continues to collaborate as Associate Research Fellow and Assistant Director of the Atmospheric Environmental Institute of the Chinese Academy of Environmental Planning, Beijing.
+Former post-docs ZHAO Yu and LEI Yu brought research capacities in bottom-up emission inventories to the China Project, and their application in analyses of environmental impacts of emission trends and controls (Zhao et al. 2013a; Zhao et al. 2013b; Lei et al. 2013; Zhao et al. 2012a; Zhao et al. 2012b; Lei et al. 2011a; Lei et al. 2011b; Zhao et al. 2011a; Zhao et al. 2011b; Zhao et al. 2011c; Zhao et al. 2010).

-Acknowledgment: Some of the material summarized here is based on work supported by the National Science Foundation under Grants No. ATM-1019134 or ATM-0635548 (indicated by acknowledgments in the papers themselves).
+Acknowledgment: Some of the material summarized here is based on work supported by the National Science Foundation under Grants No. ATM-1019134 or ATM-0635548 (indicated by acknowledgments in the papers).
 Any opinions, findings and conclusions or recommendations expressed in this material are those of the authors and do not necessarily reflect the views of the National Science Foundation (NSF).